ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 ▶️  The self-attention operation in LLMs has O(n²) [time complexity](https://github.com/ranja-sarkar/Optimization-NOGD/blob/443c4fe051343b33fe8c16aa878c5b9b97f2b9d3/code_optimize/time_complexity.pdf), which kills efficiency

 It is clear by now that more tokens do not mean better results.
 It only means more noise in the input, leading to increase in hallucinations in the output.
-From a pragmatic point of view, higher number of tokens only lead to high expenses as the LLM service providers charge per token.
+From a pragmatic point of view, higher number of tokens only lead to high costs (LLM service providers charge per token).

 *Memory-efficient hybrid systems are smarter solutions.*